Mary C. Waters: Career

-Waters earned her B.A. in Philosophy from Johns Hopkins University in 1978.
+Waters earned her B.A. in philosophy from Johns Hopkins University in 1978.
 She went on to earn her first M.A. in Demography in 1981 and her second M.A. in 1983 from the University of California at Berkeley, along with her PhD in Sociology in 1986.

-She has taught at Harvard University since 1986 and is the M.E.
-Zukerman Professor of Sociology.
+Waters has taught at Harvard University since 1986 and has served on multiple boards and committees at Harvard, including chairing the Sociology Department.

+She has been named the M.E.
+Zukerman Professor of Sociology, the John L. Loeb Professor of Sociology and (as of 2018) the PVK Professor of Arts and Sciences.